Easy Mole Poblano2012-05-08

 - Ready In : 45m

-Traditional mole sauce is delicious, and also time-consuming, labor-intensive, and esoteric-ingredient-requiring.
+From the author, Stefan Bloom: Traditional mole poblano sauce is delicious, and also time-consuming, labor-intensive, and esoteric-ingredient-requiring.
 And while those sorts of recipes are generally the most fun and rewarding to make, sometimes you want something tasty and reasonably authentic in much less time, and using easily-available supermarket ingredients.
 (Or, really, pantry staples – you probably have most of the ingredients for this recipe in your kitchen already.)

 This recipe (adapted from here), makes a good, quick mole sauce, and it’s incredibly versatile: you can use it as a sauce for enchiladas, simmer vegetables (and/or tofu) in it and serve over rice, dip chips in it or spread it on crackers, or do pretty much whatever you want.